-If The Great British Bake Off has sent you into a baking frenzy, but you’re less Mary Berry more Betty Crocker cake mix in the baking department, get a load of these foolproof recipes that use five ingredients or less.
+If the return of The Great British Bake Off has sent you into a baking frenzy, but you’re less Mary Berry more Betty Crocker cake mix in the kitchen, get a load of these foolproof recipes that use five ingredients or less.

 We can promise tasty, easy treats but we can’t promise any less washing up.

 3 Ingredient Lemonade Scones

 Baking purists, look away now.
 Forget everything you learnt in Home Economics because these scones are easier than boiling an egg and only use three ingredients.
 Packed full of lemony flavour, they’re light, fluffy and a little bit citrusy – the perfect treat come 3pm.

 - 300ml thickened cream

 Pre-heat oven to 180°C. Add all ingredients into a large bowl and mix roughly until well combined and a thick dough has formed.

 On a floured surface, knead the dough until it forms a ball shape.
 Press down on the dough until it is 1-inch thick.